Lemonexe/UUC/README.md

 # UUC
 Ultimate Unit Converter, a useful tool for science and engineering

-While the core features of the app are performed on the front-end using only HTML/JS (with ECMAscript 6), its functionality is extended by a PHP script running on server.
+While the core features of the app are performed on the front-end using only HTML/JS, its functionality is extended by a PHP script running on server.
+The front-end is written in ECMA6 Javascript and uses [AngularJS](https://angularjs.org/) framework.

 ## Code Structure
-All static HTML GUI is in **index.html**, CSS in **app/style.css**.
+Basic outline of HTML GUI is in **index.html**, but most of the page is defined in language-dependent templates, **app/template.EN.html** or **app/template.CZ.html**.
+All CSS is stored in **app/style.css**.

 ### Javascript